YaGRRusso/relational-graphql/readme.md

 # exercicios-graphql

 A GraphQL server built with Apollo Server, providing user and product management functionalities.
-This project serves as an exercise to understand and implement a GraphQL API from scratch.
+This project serves as an exercise to understand and implement a GraphQL API from scratch, complete with database integration.

 ## Problem Solved

 This project addresses the need for a structured and strongly-typed API for managing related entities like users and products.
-It centralizes data access and manipulation through a single endpoint, improving efficiency and maintainability over traditional REST APIs.
+It centralizes data access and manipulation through a single endpoint, improving efficiency and maintainability over traditional REST APIs by connecting directly to a relational database.

 ## Features

-- **User Management:** Comprehensive handling of user accounts, including creating, updating, and querying user profiles.
+- **User Management:** Comprehensive handling of user accounts, including creating, updating, and querying user profiles, as well as managing relationships between users and products.
 - **Product Management:** Complete control over the product catalog, allowing for the creation, modification, and retrieval of product information.
+- **Database Integration:** Uses Knex.js for SQL query building and migrations, with a setup for a MySQL database.
+- **Code Generation:** Automatically generates GraphQL schema and TypeScript types from schema definition files.

 ## Technologies Used

 - **Languages:** TypeScript
 - **Frameworks & Libraries:**
-  - [Apollo Server](https://www.apollographql.com/docs/apollo-server/): A spec-compliant GraphQL server that's compatible with any GraphQL client.
+  - [Apollo Server](https://www.apollographql.com/docs/apollo-server/): A spec-compliant GraphQL server.
-  - [GraphQL](https://graphql.org/): A query language for your API and a server-side runtime for executing queries by using a type system you define for your data.
+  - [GraphQL](https://graphql.org/): A query language for APIs.
+  - [Knex.js](https://knexjs.org/): A SQL query builder for Node.js.
+  - [DataLoader](https://github.com/graphql/dataloader): A batching and caching utility for data fetching.
+  - [mysql2](https://github.com/sidorares/node-mysql2): MySQL client for Node.js.
+- **Developer Tools:**
   - [tsx](https://github.com/esbuild-kit/tsx): A CLI command that enhances `node` to run TypeScript and ESM modules.
-- **Developer Tools:**
+  - [Docker](https://www.docker.com/): For containerizing and running the database service.
-  - [Biome](https://biomejs.dev/): A high-performance toolchain for web development, used here for formatting and linting.
+  - [Biome](https://biomejs.dev/): For code formatting and linting.
-  - [Husky](https://typicode.github.io/husky/): A tool that makes it easy to use Git hooks.
-  - [lint-staged](https://github.com/okonet/lint-staged): A tool to run linters on staged files in Git.
-  - [Ultracite](https://github.com/ultracite/ultracite): A configuration and script package for maintaining code quality.
+  - [GraphQL Code Generator](https://www.graphql-code-generator.com/): For generating code from your GraphQL schema.
-  - [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript that compiles to plain JavaScript.
+  - [TypeScript](https://www.typescriptlang.org/): A typed superset of JavaScript.

 ## Quick Start